 Our information about salivary gland cancers does not cover benign tumors.

 These types of cancer are typically not thought of as true salivary gland cancers, either because they start more often in other parts of the body, or because they start elsewhere and then grow into or spread to the salivary glands.

-Non-Hodgkin lymphoma: Most non-Hodgkin lymphomas start in lymph nodes.
+Most non-Hodgkin lymphomas start in lymph nodes.
 Rarely, these cancers start in immune system cells within the salivary glands.
 They behave and are treated differently from other types of cancers in the salivary glands.
-Most lymphomas that start in the salivary glands affect people with Sjogren (Sjögren) syndrome (a disorder that causes the immune system to attack salivary gland cells).
-For more information on lymphomas, see our document Non-Hodgkin Lymphoma.
+Most lymphomas that start in the salivary glands affect people with Sjögren syndrome (a disorder that causes the immune system to attack salivary gland cells).
+For more information, see Non-Hodgkin Lymphoma.

-Sarcomas: The salivary glands contain blood vessels, muscle cells, and cells that make connective tissue.
+The salivary glands have blood vessels, muscle cells, and cells that make connective tissue.
 Cancers that start in these types of cells are called sarcomas.
 These rarely occur in the salivary gland.
-For more information on sarcomas, see our document Sarcoma – Adult Soft Tissue Cancer.
+For more information, see Soft Tissue Sarcoma.

-Secondary salivary gland cancers: Cancers that start elsewhere and spread to the salivary glands are called secondary salivary gland cancers.
+Some cancers, like squamous cell skin cancer or melanoma, might start elsewhere but spread to the salivary glands.
 These cancers are treated based on where the cancer started.

 The American Cancer Society medical and editorial content team